derekjpeters/workflow_creator/README.md

 - Change to the dist directory containing the workflowcreator executable using the cd command.
 For example: bash
 - Copy code
-- cd /path/to/dist/directory
+- example: `cd /path/to/dist/directory`
-- Make sure to replace /path/to/dist/directory with the actual path to your dist directory.
+- #### Make sure to replace /path/to/dist/directory with the actual path to your dist directory.

 Give the workflowcreator file execute permissions (if not already executable): bash